Me in Moscow, April 2003

 Boards, Memberships, Free-lance Editing, Etc.:

-Member of the Board of Editorial Advisors for American Journalism Review.
+Past member of the Board of Editorial Advisors for American Journalism Review.
 Also creator in August 2004 of a Web-based teachers' guide to AJR, targeted to journalism professors at universities around the country.
-Continue to be the sole writer/researcher/producer for the guide.
+Was the sole writer/researcher/producer for the guide until it went on hiatus in summer 2009.

-Advisory Board member for the Batten Awards for Innovations in Journalism sponsored by J-Lab: the Institute for Interactive Journalism based at the University of Maryland.
+Advisory Board member for the Batten Awards for Innovations in Journalism sponsored by J-Lab: the Institute for Interactive Journalism based at the University of Maryland, 2003 through 2008.

-Member of the Online News Association and Investigative Reporters & Editors.
+Member of the Online News Association and past member of Investigative Reporters & Editors.
 Free-lance copy editor for the Casey Journalism Center's quarterly magazine, "The Children's Beat," 2002-2003.

 While reporting at the Washington Times, made TV and radio appearances on D.C.-area talk shows, including WETA-TV's "Metro Week in Review" and WAMU Radio's "Derek McGinty Show."